The only difference between the new BV450 and the older

 unscrewing the lid.

-To close: 1.
-Hold the BearVault firmly as described above and screw the lid clock-wise
+1. Hold the BearVault firmly as described above and screw the lid clock-wise

 onto the housing until the lid snaps past the housing stop; you will hear an